So you’re invited to a 4th of July BBQ next weekend, and they want you to bring a side. And of course the first thing your mind jumps to is BEANS!!

 - Add the navy beans to a stockpot and cover with two inches of water.
 Bring to a rolling boil, then remove from the heat, cover, and let soak for 1 hour.

-- Drain the soaked beans, then add to the slow cooker along with the onion and garlic.* Add the vegetable broth and mix.
+- Drain the soaked beans, then add to the slow cooker along with the onion and garlic.* Add the vegetable broth and stir to combine.

-- Cook on high for 7-8 hours, until beans are soft and the liquid has thickened a bit.
+- Cook on high for 7-8 hours, until beans are soft and the liquid has thickened.

-- Mix the cornstarch with the water, then add to the pot of beans and stir.
-Let sit about 5 minutes to thicken a bit before serving.
+- In a small bowl, stir together the cornstarch and water to make a slurry.
+Add to the pot of beans along with the salt and stir to combine.
+Let sit about 5 minutes to thicken a bit more before serving.

 – For even better flavor, sautee the onion in a skillet over medium-high heat for about 5 minutes, until translucent.
 Add garlic, cook 30 seconds, then transfer it all to the slow cooker.